 Referral to Camp Director.
 Campers will be sent home for physical violence or consistent behavior concerns, and may be asked by the Camp Director to take additional days off from camp.

 If your camper or volunteer has special needs, emotional/behavioral disorder, or an IEP at school please include this information in your registration to let us know how we can best help your child have a successful summer with us.
 Our Special Needs Coordinator may further connect with you so we can be helpful in continuing the school-year successes you have had throughout the summer!

 Middle school and high school students, this year we are again putting together a team to serve alongside the Summer Staff to help kids have the safest, most engaging experience possible at Camp.
-If you are in grades 7-12, you’re invited to join us for up to 3 weeks with Camp Vertical.
-Due to having a reduced capacity at camp there will only be a limited number of serve teen spots available.
+If you are in grades 7-12, you’re invited to join us for up to 4 weeks with Camp Vertical.

 Please note there is a registration fee of $15 per week of camp for all teens that are serving with us to cover registration costs.
 If you need to cancel your registration this fee will be fully refunded.

 Please note that registering for your weeks of Camp is your confirmation that you are chosen for that week.
 Serve Teens will not be interviewed.

 Before filling out the Serve Teen registration form…

 Decide which weeks you want to serve at Camp a maximum of 4 weeks at camp.